Jeff Valdez

-In 2007 Valdez joined the board of directors of Maya Entertainment whose focus was on Latino-themed films mostly in English.
-Valdez founded his production company, New Cadence Productions in 2018 which has produced the HA Comedy Festival (2020) and The Brothers Garcia reboot, The Garcias (2022).
+In 2003, Valdez launched Sí TV, a new nationwide English-language cable channel targeting Latino audiences.
+A few years later, in 2007, he joined the board of Maya Entertainment, a company focused on producing Latino-themed films primarily in English.
+Valdez later founded New Cadence Productions, a company that continues to focus on Latino storytelling, and has produced the HA Comedy Festival in 2020 and The Brothers Garcia reboot, The Garcias, in 2022.